 Other companies may charge statement fees if you want your credit card statement mailed, but they will not charge you this if you decide to have an electronic statement.
 More flat fees to try and avoid include IRS report fees where you are charged for the processor reporting transaction information to the IRS, online reporting fees, and network fees.

-These types of fees are only charged when there is some type of action that has taken place, which warrants the fee.
-A chargeback is a good example of an incidental fee where one month you will have a few while others you will have none.
-A related incidental fee is a retrieval request fee in which a customer may initiate a dispute related to a charge and a retrieval of information related to that charge starts the process.
+These types of fees are only charged when there is something warrants the fee.
+A chargeback is a good example of an incidental fee.
+One month you will have a few while others you will have none.
+A related incidental fee is a retrieval request fee in which a customer may initiate a dispute.
+This dispute must be related to a charge and a retrieval of information related to that charge starts the process.

-If you are asked to call a toll-free number to verify information related to a certain transaction, you may also be charged a Voice Authorization Fee (VAF).
+If you call a toll-free number to verify information related to a transaction, you may also be charged a fee.

 Other incidental fees include a batch fee for submitting a batch of transactions for processing at a time as well as a NSF (non-sufficient funds) fee for when you don’t have enough funds in your bank account to cover the merchant account expenses that are billed to you.